The Holy Roman Empire (HRE;

 Investiture Controversy

-Kings often employed bishops in administrative affairs and often
+Kings often employed bishops in administrative

-more uprisings, renewed excommunication and even the rebellion of his sons.
+with more uprisings, renewed excommunication and even the rebellion of his sons.
 It was his second son, Henry V, who managed

 to reach an agreement with both the Pope and the bishops in the 1122 Concordat of Worms.
 The political power of